Feds report most rental assistance has still not gone out

 The Treasury Department has repeatedly tweaked its guidance to encourage states and local governments to streamline the distribution of the funds.
 The Biden administration has also asked states to create eviction diversion programs that aim to resolve disputes before they reach the courts.

 On Wednesday, Treasury released additional guidance to try to speed up the process.
-They are encouraging programs to allow tenants to self-assess their income and risk of becoming homeless among other criteria.
+This includes programs to allow tenants to self-assess their income and risk of becoming homeless among other criteria.
 Many states and localities, fearing fraud, have measures in place that can take weeks to verify an applicant qualifies for help.

-Treasury also said states and localities now can distribute money in advance to landlords and utility providers “in anticipation of the full satisfaction of application and documentation requirement.”
+Treasury also said states and localities now can distribute money in advance to landlords and utility providers “in anticipation of the full satisfaction of (the) application and documentation requirement.”
 And they approved providing money for tenants who have outstanding rental debt in collection, which would make it easier for them to find new housing.

 “For those cities and states that wanted even more clarity that they can and should use simpler applications, speedier processes and a self-attestation option without needless delays — this answers that call,” said Gene Sperling, who is charged with overseeing implementation of President Joe Biden’s $1.9 trillion coronavirus rescue package.